 Problem 2: My VPN is too slow

-This is one of the most common VPN problems.
+Slow speeds are frustrating and can cause all kinds of common VPN problems.
 Start by running a speed test while disconnected from the VPN.
 You can generally expect a VPN to reduce your network speeds by about a third, so you’ll need a reasonably fast connection to start with.
 Below, we’ve listed Netflix’s recommended speeds and the corresponding base speed you’ll require to use similar streaming services with a VPN.

 |Content Type||Recommended speed||Base speed required|

 Internet speeds not high enough?
-There are a few options here: you could upgrade your broadband package, use a wired connection instead of wireless, or ask others in your home to briefly stop streaming and torrenting.
+There are a few options here: you could upgrade your broadband package, use an ethernet cable instead of wifi, or ask others in your home to briefly stop streaming and torrenting.